Abdul Kalam Island: Integrated Test Range

-The Integrated Test Range (ITR) is a missile testing facility composed of two complexes - Launch Complex-IV (LC-IV) located on Abdul Kalam Island and Launch Complex-III (LC-III) located at Chandipur.
+The Integrated Test Range (ITR) is a missile testing facility composed of two complexes - Launch Complex-IV (LC-IV) located on Abdul Kalam Island and Launch Complex-III (LC-III) located at Chandipur, Balasore district.

 History

 In the early 1980s the Government of India began searching for a suitable location to construct a dedicated military missile test range and begin development of the Agni series of ballistic missiles.
 The Defence Research and Development Organisation (DRDO) constructed an interim facility adjacent to the Proof and Experimental Establishment (PXE) at Chandipur.
 In 1986, the Union Government announced plans to construct a National Test Range at Baliapal in Balasore district, the same district as Chandipur.
 This would have required the government to move 130,000 people out of 130 villages located in the area.
 Agni-I was first tested at Launch Complex-III in Chandipur on 22 May 1989.
 In 1995, the Government abandoned the plan to move the test range from Chandipur to Baliapal, and instead built a new test site known as Launch Complex-IV at Abdul Kalam Island.

 Dr. A. P. J. Abdul Kalam was appointed as the first director of the Integrated Test Range in 1982.
 Following the successful demonstration of the Prithvi missile in October 1993, the Indian Army requested the DRDO to conduct a confirmatory test on a land range to validate circular error probability.
 The Army was not convinced that the missile met the specified 150 meters accuracy, and wanted it fired on land to clearly view its impact point.
 The DRDO was unable to conduct the test at its desert range in Rajasthan because of concerns about range safety and geopolitical issues, and ruled out the Andaman and Nicobar Islands because they were far from the mainland.
 The agency decided to seek an uninhabited island off India's east coast to resolve the issue.
 Kalam spotted three small islands off Dhamra's coast, which were marked on a hydrographic map as Long Wheeler, Coconut Wheeler and Small Wheeler.